bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

 hidden, though not obscured.
 I write everything in Markdown in Vim, and save to either `posts_md/` or `pages_md/`.

-The first thing my generator does is scan `posts_md` for every source post, and converts them to HTML whilst extracting their metadata.
+The first thing my generator does is scan `posts_md/` for every source post, and converts them to HTML whilst extracting their metadata.
 Then, my base template is applied to each post, and they all get stored in `posts/`.
-This process is repeated for pages, minus the metadata extraction.
+This process is repeated for pages and the corresponding directories, minus the metadata extraction.

 After all of that HTML is created, what's left is creating my appendix, which is the index of my site.
 When the metadata was extracted from the posts, each file was grouped into a category matching its tag, and the Recent category was populated with the 5 most recently-created posts.
-This is all created in Markdown for simplicity, and then it gets converted to HTML.
-The base template for the index page is different than the base template I use to convert the pages and posts, because of the tag categories.
+This is all created in Markdown for simplicity and then gets converted to HTML.
+The base template for the index page is different than the base template I use to convert the pages and posts because of the tag categories.
 So, this separate base template is applied to my HTML and the document gets written to `pages/`.

 The last step is to render the Jinja templating.
 I wanted to make my own function